-RGP Investments acts as trustee of the Trust Funds pursuant to a master declaration of trust dated January 6, 2014, between RGP Investment, as manager, and RGP Investments as trustee of the Trust Funds, as amended from time to time (the "Declaration of Trust").
+RGP Investments acts as trustee of the Funds pursuant to a master declaration of trust dated January 6, 2014, between RGP Investments, as manager, and RGP Investments as trustee of the Funds, as amended from time to time (the "Declaration of Trust").

-The trustee holds title to the cash and securities owned by the Funds in trust for the unitholders.
-As trustee, RGP Investments Fund has full, absolute, and exclusive power, control and authority over the assets and the affairs of the Trust Funds pursuant to the terms described in the Declaration of Trust.
+The trustee holds title to the cash and securities owned by the Funds in trust for the shareholders.
+As trustee, RGP Investments has full, absolute, and exclusive power, control and authority over the assets and the affairs of the Funds pursuant to the terms described in the Declaration of Trust.

-The list of the directors and executive officers of the Manager and the Corporation can be found under subheading "Responsibility for Administration of the Funds - Manager of the Funds" above.
+The list of the directors and executive officers of the Manager can be found under subheading "RESPONSIBILITY FOR FUND ADMINISTRATION - Manager of the Funds" above.